-It is evident that the tree did not contain any knowledge at all.
+It is evident that the tree of the knowledge of good and evil did not contain the knowledge that was needed for eternal life.
 Rather, the very act of eating from it was a choice to trust in themselves, though in reality they were enslaving themselves to Satan the devil.

 Adam and Eve accepted Satan’s lies and influence.
 They apparently believed that God was keeping something from them.
 Yet their action cut them and their descendants off from God, the only source of true knowledge and wisdom.
 The long-term result was the proliferation of sin and death.